GhostDragon420/Sync-Shell-PowerShell-Edition/README.md

 ## 🧠 Description

 Sync-Shell is a PowerShell tool with a simple graphical interface.
 It remembers your command history, checks your syntax before running anything, and shows you a preview so you know exactly what will happen before execution.
-It’s built to run full commands safely and clearly, giving you control and confidence every step of the way
+It’s built to run full commands safely and clearly, giving you control and confidence every step of the way.

 ------------------------------------------